-There are no specific diet requirements for lupus patients.
-The main goals are to eliminate foods that may upset the digestive system and consume foods that will help patients stay in shape, as being healthy can help with fatigue, one of the major problems lupus patients suffer from.
+There are no specific diet requirements for people with lupus.
+The main goals are to eliminate foods that may upset the digestive system and consume foods that will help those with the condition stay in shape, as being healthy can help with fatigue, one of the major symptoms people living with lupus suffer from.

 MORE: Five things to know about exercising with lupus

 One of the main foods to avoid is alfalfa.
-Pills, sprouts and other variations are known to bring about “lupus flares.”
+Tablets, seeds, sprouts and other variations of alfalfa have been linked to lupus flares.
 Eating it could cause side effects like muscle pain, kidney problems and immune system issues, among others.

 Garlic produces a similar reaction as alfalfa.
-It stimulates the immune system which can lead to flare-ups.
-However, the side effects of eating garlic are less extreme than the side effects that can be caused by eating alfalfa.
+It stimulates the immune system which can lead to flare-ups and similar symptoms to the ones caused by alfalfa.

 Saturated and trans fats (a.k.a. “bad fat”)

-Things like red meat, processed meat, bacon, dairy and others are packed with saturated fats.
+Food items red meat, processed meat, bacon, whole dairy products and others are packed with saturated fats.
 Trans fats are in sugar-packed sweet foods like cookies and cakes.
-Limiting or cutting these out of your diet completely will help you lower your risk of heart problems.
+Limiting your consumptions of these will help you lower your risk of heart problems.

 Substitute salt with other options as salt raises your blood pressure.
 Lupus patients are already at risk of heart diseases.